coder/envbox/README.md

 ## Envbox Configuration

-The following flags and environment variables can be used to configure various aspects of the inner and outer container.
+The environment variables can be used to configure various aspects of the inner and outer container.

 | env                        | usage                                                                                                                                                                                                                                                                                                                                                                                                                                                                           | required |
 |----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|